-The Admissions Authority reserves the right to require documentary evidence of the genuineness of a family address and if this is not produced, reserves the right to make its own enquiries.
+The Admissions Authority reserves the right to require documentary evidence of the genuineness of a family address and if this is not produced, reserves the right to make its own enquiries, including unannounced home visits.

 The child's normal permanent home address where he or she lives with his or her parents or legal guardians will be used to decide where the child lives.
 If parents or guardians plan to move documentary evidence will be required.